Architector4/img2bmp/README.md

 ### Inspired by this guide in the game's forums:
 https://steamcommunity.com/sharedfiles/filedetails/?id=233129307

-_(also this is my first github repository, so sorry if this isn't really professional enough or something lol)_
+---

+Please note that this is my first GitHub repository, and this code is really old, amateur and possibly quite messy.
+But it does the job though - the images produced by it seem to work just fine in Cortex Command.